caroleolivier/caroleolivier.github.io/_posts/2017-09-26-testing-a-react-app.md

     </button>
     `;
 ```
-This is the first time I do that kind of testing and I wonder in practice how useful and maintanable this is.
+This is the first time I have done that kind of testing and I wonder in practice how useful and maintanable this is.
 If you add more cases or if your component is more complex how developer-friendly does it become?
-I need to have used it on a real life project to decide but for now I tested the functionality and I found it pretty cool for a simple component like mine (maybe this is the key, it forces you to keep your component super simple ;))
+I will need to use it on a real life project to decide but for now I tested the functionality and I found it pretty cool for a simple component like mine (maybe this is the key, it forces you to keep your component super simple ;))

 Note that for this test I also added an extra npm dependency to [react-test-renderer](https://www.npmjs.com/package/react-test-renderer): `npm install --save-dev react-test-renderer` (react-test-renderer is a utility that provides renderers that don't depend on DOM).